swgriffith/terraform-kubernetes-anyscale-foundation-modules/examples/gcp/gke-existing_cluster/README.md

 This example creates the resources to run Anyscale on GCP GKE with an existing cluster

 ## Needs to Create:
-- filestore
+- DONE - filestore
-- IAM Service Accounts for ControlPlane
+- DONE - IAM Service Accounts for ControlPlane
+- DONE - Firewall
-- IAM Service Accounts for Dataplane (?)
+- IAM Service Accounts for Dataplane (?) (needs a cluster role for GKE)
-- storage bucket
+- DONE - storage bucket
 - namespace
 - helm charts
 - configmap